kumarindrajeetkumar717/js-Project/README.md

 # js-Project
-color changer project in Javascript this priject is basic
+color changer project in Javascript this project is basic